National Environmental Standards and Regulations Enforcement Agency: Structure

-NESREA is divided into five directorates: the Directorate of Administration and Finance, the Directorate of Legal Services, the Directorate of Planning and Policy Analysis, the Directorate of Inspection and Enforcement and the Directorate of Legal Services.
-Each director reports to the director general, who is also the chief executive officer.
+NESREA is divided into five directorates: the Directorate of Administration and Finance, the Directorate of Legal Services, the Directorate of Planning and Policy Analysis, the Directorate of Inspection and Enforcement, and the Directorate of Legal Services.
+Each director reports to the director general, who is also the CEO.
 Public health specialist Ngeri Benebo was director general until 2015, when she was succeeded by Lawrence Anukam, a former director of the agency.
 Aliyu Jauro was appointed as the director general in 2019 by President Muhammadu Buhari.

 Activities

 Environmental impact assessment

 The functions of FEPA were taken up by the Federal Ministry of Environment when that agency was incorporated into its structure.
 The ministry inherited jurisdiction over environmental impact assessments (EIAs) and only the Minister of Environment was empowered to issue an environmental impact statement (EIS).
 Since the creation of NESREA, the agency has held the responsibility for enforcing EIAs in Nigeria.
 Though Nigeria runs a federal system of government, the sub-national regions (known as States) are not empowered to issue this document.
 NESREA's sole jurisdiction over certifying EIAs was affirmed in a 2015 court of appeals ruling.